-|How it's made||By curdling fresh hot soymilk with a coagulant.||By fermenting cooked soybeans with a mold.|
+|How it's made||By curdling fresh, hot soy milk with a coagulant||By fermenting cooked soybeans with a mold|

-|How it's sold||It comes in five inch sized blocks, and you can buy it in four varieties: silken (used for creamy dishes), soft (great for soups), firm, and extra firm (the last two are great for stir fries).
-It's usually packaged in water to help it stay moist.||It's sold in flat rectangular pieces about eight inches long.|
+|How it's sold||Five-inch-size blocks, in five varieties: silken (used for creamy dishes), soft (great for soups), firm, and extrafirm (the last three are great for stir fries); packaged in water to help it stay moist||Flat rectangular pieces about eight inches long|

-|Appearance||White, smooth, and wet.||Brownish in color and dry.
-You can see the whole soybeans.|
+|Appearance||White, smooth, and wet||Brownish in color and dry; can see whole soybeans|

-|Consistency||Soft, smooth, and spongy.||Firm and chewy.||Flavor||Has hardly any taste on its own, but when added to recipes, takes on the flavor of whatever you're making.||Has a slight earthy sweet taste.|
+|Consistency||Soft, smooth, and spongy||Firm and chewy||Flavor||Has hardly any taste on its own, but when added to recipes, takes on the flavor of whatever you're making||Has a slight earthy, sweet taste|

 |Calories in 1/2 cup||97||160|